albar965/littlenavmap-manual/src/en/PROFILE.rst

 -  No known errors
 -  Display of altitude below the cursor in the status bar

+Resolution is a bit lower than the one for the online data, though.

 See :ref:`cache-elevation` in the options dialog for instructions how to download and install the GLOBE data.